 Here are the answers to the most frequently asked questions regarding studying in Canada by overseas students.

-Whether you're thinking about studying in Canada as an international student or have already been accepted and are preparing to relocate, you're probably curious about student life in Canada.
+Whether you’re considering study in Canada as an international student or preparing to relocate after acceptance, you’re probably curious about student life in Canada.

 We've got you covered on everything from how to secure a study visa to how to make friends after you've arrived.
 Here are the answers to the most frequently asked questions regarding studying in Canada by overseas students.